NVIDIA-Omniverse/kit-app-template/templates/apps/kit_service/README.md

 ![Launched Service](../../../readme-assets/kit_service.png)

 ### Where to Go From Here
-For more guidance on extending the Kit Service Template, visit the [Kit App Template Companion Tutorial - Extending Services](https://docs.omniverse.nvidia.com/kit/docs/kit-app-template/latest/docs/extending_services.html).
+For more guidance on extending the Kit Service Template, visit the [Kit SDK Companion Tutorial - Extending Services](https://docs.omniverse.nvidia.com/kit/docs/kit-app-template/latest/docs/extending_services.html).
 This tutorial offers a step-by-step guide to help you understand the template's structure and customize it to suit your needs.

 ### Testing
 Applications and their associated extensions can be tested using the `repo test` tooling provided.
 Each application template includes an initial test suite that can be run to verify the application's functionality.